 Because of tremendous support and enthusiasm, the Lange-Fuhs Cancer Center became a reality in 2007.
 More than 4,300 people, who believed in the dream of a local cancer center, contributed to the Memorial Hospital Foundation capital campaign.
 The facility was named "Lange-Fuhs Cancer Center" in recognition of a very generous donation by Clem and Mary (Fuhs) Lange, who, along with their family, are owners of Best Home Furnishings in Ferdinand, Indiana.

 Memorial Hospital and Health Care Center's cancer program has held national accreditation from the American College of Surgeons-Commission on Cancer (CoC) since 1996.
 Accreditation from the CoC is a national gold standard in cancer care and is granted only to those facilities that have voluntarily committed to provide the best in cancer diagnosis and treatment and are able to comply with established CoC standards.
-Just over 45 facilities in Indiana and 1500 in the United States and Puerto Rico have received accreditation.
-These facilities annually treat over 70 percent of all newly diagnosed cancer patients.
 To maintain their approval, accredited facilities must undergo an on-site review every three years.
 Memorial Hospital's cancer program was re-accredited with commendations following the last review.

 A skilled team of caring and compassionate medical professionals treat Lange-Fuhs Cancer Center Radiation Oncology patients with state-of-the-art equipment.
 A Linear Accelerator provides Intensity Modulated Radiation Therapy (IMRT) which matches the shape of the radiation beam to the shape of the tumor.
 It is one of the most advanced methods of radiation therapy using high doses of radiation to precisely target tumors while sparing the healthy tissue surrounding the tumor.